muratk5n/thirdwave/en/tweets/2021/week18.md

 ---

-So many econs see this thing as vile..

-"Charlie Munger calls bitcoin 'disgusting and contrary to the interests of civilization'"

----

 Watched Russian scifi, dude's backstory was that he fought in Syria, felt like those Vietnam backstories in US movies.